scala/improvement-proposals/content/dedented-string-literals.md

 }
 ```

-Note how with this dedented multi-line string, the string contents forms a single rectangular
+Note how with this dedented string literal, the string contents forms a single rectangular
 block on screen, so you don't need to read the code line-by-line left-to-right to see
 the contents of the string as you sometimes have to do with triple-quoted strings.
 There is also
 no non-string contents to the left or to the right of the string contents: `|`s, opening or